akornatskyy/wheezy.http/doc/userguide.rst

 * ``cache`` - setup :py:class:`~wheezy.http.cachepolicy.HTTPCachePolicy`.
   Defaults to ``private`` cache policy.
 * ``skip_body`` - doesn't pass response body; content length is set to zero.
-* ``dependency_key`` - it is used to setup dependency for given request thus effectively invalidating cached response depending on some application logic.
+* ``cache_dependency`` - a list of keys; used to setup dependency for given request thus effectively invalidating cached response depending on some application logic.
 It is a hook for integration with `wheezy.caching`_.
 * ``headers`` - list of headers to be returned to browser; the header must be a tuple of two: ``(name, value)``.
 No checks for duplicates.
 * ``cookies`` - list of cookies to set in response.
 This list contains